IIIF/cookbook-recipes/recipe/0026-toc-opera/index.md

 ## Restrictions

+(Leaf range nodes in a structure are player linearly so for good UX they should be contiguous (no-gaps) and not overlapping.
+Point to recipes that explain when you might want them.)
 Overlapping ranges are avoided because they cause the overlapping part to be played twice.

 ## Example